 The Relocation Package

-The objective of a relocation package is admirable: to smooth and simplify the relocation experience, so new employees can show up their first day ready to work.
-While relocation packages come in all shapes and sizes the main goal is to provide relocation assistance for employees.
+The objective of a relocation package is admirable: to smooth and simplify the relocation experience, so new employees can show up on their first day ready to work.
+While relocation packages come in all shapes and sizes, the main goal is to provide relocation assistance for employees.

 They do this by providing:

-- Orchestration of the move: Often, these services are provided by a third-party relocation management company (RMC); sometimes they’re provided by in-house mobility units.
-Either way, the work is conducted by live specialists primarily via phone and email.
+• Orchestration of the move: Often, these services are provided by a third-party relocation management company (RMC); sometimes they’re provided by in-house mobility units.
+Either way, the work is conducted primarily via phone and email by live specialists.

 Not every company is able to offer a comprehensive relocation package.
-The costs are incredibly unpredictable and depend on the employee’s specific situation, family size, extent of possessions and family size.
+The costs are incredibly unpredictable and depend on the employee’s specific situation, family size, and the extent of possessions.
 Additionally, relocation packages can be limiting for the employee.
 There may be some services not covered in the relocation package.
 Therefore, some companies will instead offer a signing bonus.

 The Relocation Bonus